guidoism/escape/inspiration/jonesforth.md

                 ...definition...
         ;

-        but some FORTH programmers write this instead:
+        but some Forth programmers write this instead:

         : MYIMMEDWORD
                 ...definition...